djey47/tduf/src/markdown/README.md

 ### What you will need to run TDUF
 * Please uninstall any Java Runtime < 8
 * [Update / Install Java 8 Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
-* Make sure .net apps can be run
+* Make sure .net apps can be run, as well:
     - Windows users: check if .net Framework 2.0 is installed (if TDUMT/TDUPE actually run, you're ok)
-    - Linux users: check if Mono 2.0 is installed.
+    - Linux users: check if Mono 2.0 is installed, otherwise you will have to install **mono-complete** package.

 ### Running Database Editor!
-    - Launch TDUF-database-gui.cmd from Windows explorer
+- Launch TDUF-database-gui.cmd from Windows explorer / TDUF-database-gui.sh from Linux
 - In DatabaseEditor, browse location of TDU database BNK or JSON files.
 Load (may take a while)
 - Make your changes.
 Save (may take a while)
 - Database is repacked automatically.

 ### Running Advanced tools!
-    - Launch TDUF-cli.cmd from Windows explorer
+- Launch TDUF-cli.cmd from Windows explorer / TDUF-cli.sh from Linux
 - Follow instructions.

 ### Troubleshooting
-If you encounter some issues to run tools, launch -noadmin.cmd files instead.
+If you encounter some issues to run tools under Windows, launch -noadmin.cmd files instead.

 ### Using JAR library and/or CLI Tools in your projects